-The UK’s capital is one of the most drastically-changing places to live, with even the most dingy areas being transformed into trendy new hotspots.
+The UK’s capital is one of the most rapidly changing places to live, with even the most tired feeling areas seeing rapid transformation leading to the creation of new trendy hotspots on a frequent basis.
 The best places to live in London change each year and it can be hard to keep up with which borough is the new ‘place to be’.
 We decided to conduct our own research, using official data as well as our own unique survey, to find out which London boroughs are the best to live in, according to Londoners themselves.

 We’ve created an interactive guide so that you can filter by what matters most to you – be that happiness, safety, green space, affordability, good schools, quietness or cool factor.
-If you’re looking for an all-rounder then we’ve also given each borough an overall rank looking at all the deciding factors.
-Have a go at filtering by your most important requirements to discover which London borough is best for you.
+If you’re looking for an all-rounder then we’ve also given each borough an overall rank looking at all the deciding factors to help you find out where to live in London.
+Have a go at filtering by your most important requirements to discover the best boroughs in London for you.

 The happiest residents